 As mentioned before, there are four plans for Weebly.

-Free is self-explanatory and it is, of course, free.
-Unlike the rest of plans, it limits your storage space to 500MB.
+Connect is $5 a month.
+Unlike the rest of the plans, it limits your storage space to 500MB.

-Starter is $8 a month and it allows you to remove Weebly’s advertisement, use your own URL and a few other things, including premium support.
+Pro is $12 a month and it allows you to remove Weebly’s advertisement, use your own URL and a few other things, including premium support.

-Pro is $12 a month and it adds few more multimedia tricks and options for membership.
+Business is $25 a month and it adds few more multimedia tricks and options for membership.

-Business is $25 a month and it gives you fully upgraded web store, SSL and unlimited number of products with unlimited members registration.
+Business Plus is $38 a month and it gives you fully upgraded web store, SSL and an unlimited number of products with unlimited members registration.
 Bear in mind that prices may vary and all prices that we expressed are with a one-year contract.